SkinnySk8ter/note-taking-app/README.md

 SO THAT I can organize my thoughts and keep track of tasks I need to complete

 HOW TO RUN
 Open terminal
-run the command 'npm install'
+Clone the file into an empty folder run the command 'npm install' run 'npm start'
-then run 'npm start'
+Once connected to the server - type in localhost:(the number the server is listening on) in web broswer

 Currently have the ability to either add new notes or delete existing ones.
 There is not an update button yet (Just in case you wanted to add something new to an already existing note).